Keyword Difficulty Tools

 In other words, I do find it easier to rank new content for keywords in the low to medium SEO difficulty range.
-Conversely, content with weak rankings tends to be for keywords that have high KD.
+Conversely, content with weaker average search rankings tends to be for keywords that have high KD.

 I also see that, with time and continued SEO work, my content starts to rank better for higher KD scores.

 So, yes… the KD score in SEO PowerSuite is useful.
-Just don’t rely on it as an all-knowing and all-powerful metric for assessing your organic ranking potential.
+Just don’t rely on it as a single perfect metric or predictor for assessing your organic ranking potential.

 Keyword Difficulty with PA and DA Analysis

-Like SEMrush, Moz Pro is a complete, premium platform for SEO analysis and keyword planning.
+Like other full-featured cloud-based and desktop SEO toolkits, Moz Pro is a complete, premium platform for SEO analysis and keyword planning.

 Moz focuses this activity within their Keyword Explorer.